-- A. The minimum density in the R-2 district shall be 17.4 dwelling units per net developable acre. - B. The maximum density in the R-2 district shall be 21.8 dwelling units per net developable acre.

-C. Affordable housing density bonus.
+- A. The minimum net density in the R-2 district shall be 17.4 dwelling units per acre. - B. The maximum net density in the R-2 district shall be 21.8 dwelling units per acre. - C. Affordable housing density bonus.
 Residential projects in the R-2 zone with five or more units on a single lot are eligible for a density bonus in exchange for developing affordable housing.
-A bonus of one additional dwelling unit per affordable unit included in the project, up to a maximum 20% increase from maximum density or 26.2 du/nda, is allowed.
-Projects containing exclusively affordable units may develop to the maximum 20% increase or 26.2 du/nda.
-Affordable units must be affordable to households earning equal to or less than 80 percent of the area median income as defined by the U.S. Department of Housing and Urban Development, adjusted for household size, and guaranteed affordable for a minimum term of 30 years through restrictive covenant or other similar guarantee.
+A bonus of one additional dwelling unit per affordable unit included in the project, up to a maximum twenty percent increase from maximum net density up to 26.2 du/acre, is allowed.
+Projects containing exclusively affordable units may develop to the maximum twenty percent increase or 26.2 du/acre.
+Affordable units must be affordable to households earning equal to or less than 80 percent of the area median income as defined by the U.S. Department of Housing and Urban Development, adjusted for household size, and guaranteed affordable for a minimum term of 30 years through restrictive covenant or other similar guarantee approved by the Community Development Director.